KNKI

 Flexible dynamics require clear, ongoing communication.

-Community surveys consistently place switches at 30–50% of BDSM practitioners — making it one of the most common orientations in the community.
+Community surveys consistently place switches as one of the largest orientation groups among BDSM practitioners — likely a third or more, when you count both pure switches and people who lean one direction but enjoy the other periodically.
 Yet switches are often underrepresented in educational content, which tends to focus on fixed dominant or submissive roles.

 See the Kinktionary entry for switch for a concise definition, then continue reading for depth on types, psychology, and dating.